UniversalDependencies/UD_Hebrew-HTB/README.txt

 for this token is based on unreliable information.

 # Fixes

 To help improve the corpus, please alert us to any errors you find in it;
-contact Yoav Goldberg at yoav.goldberg@gmail.com or Reut Tsarfaty at reut.tsarfaty@gmail.com
+For underlying issues in the source data (UD-HTB) contact Yoav Goldberg at yoav.goldberg@gmail.com or Reut Tsarfaty at reut.tsarfaty@gmail.com

-# Known issues
-- Does not yet fully annotate enhanced dependencies.
+For issues specific to the IAHLT-HTB version, please contact Amir Zeldes at amir-zeldes@georgetown.edu

 # Acknowledgments